JMB Frequently Asked Questions

 How do I audition for the Jaguar Marching Band?
 Before you do anything, make sure you apply and are fully admitted to the University of South Alabama!
 This can be done online at the Admissions website.
 After that, check out the audition requirements and apply for an audition.
 You will apply to audition through JagSpot.

 How much does it cost to go to school at USA?
 You can calculate your tuition and fees at this link.
 Keep in mind that your marching band scholarship, as well as any other awards and aid you receive, will reduce this overall amount.
 Residents of Escambia and Santa Rosa counties in Florida, and George, Greene, Harrison, Jackson, Perry and Stone counties in Mississippi are considered “Service Area Residents” and will not be charged out-of-state fees.
 Students are required to submit documents to substantiate their residency in these counties.

 Does the marching band take a lot of time?
 No!
 In fact, it probably takes much less time than your high school marching band.
 Marching band is a class that you register for and we meet during that class time only.
-The rehearsals are held from 4:00pm to 6:00pm, Tuesday through Friday, along with Saturday gameday rehearsals.
-Percussionists and Color Guard members also meet on Mondays from 4:00pm to 6:00pm.
+Winds, Brass, and Percussion rehearse Tuesday through Friday from 4:00pm to 6:00pm, along with Saturday gameday rehearsals.
+Color Guard members have sectionals on Mondays and are with the entire band Wednesday through Friday from 4:00pm to 6:00pm.

 Do I have to be a music major to get into the band?
 No!
 In fact, the majority of students in the marching band are not music majors.

 Will I receive a scholarship?
 Every member of the Jaguar Marching Band receives a scholarship, averaging about $1800.00 and up per year.
 For more information, read more about joining the Marching Band.